CletusG/Coding-Challenges/README.md

 # Python-Challenges
-Python Challenges i completed from Codewars
+Python Challenges i completed from Codewars.
+Updates as i complete more